cayob/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script list all the files in the directory separated by a comma
+this script create the directory welcome/ welcome to/ and welcome to school.